-Incorporating inclusion and diversity into our culture is continuous.
+Incorporating Diversity, Equity and Inclusion (DEI) into our culture is continuous.
 We continue to lead with inclusion and hold leaders accountable for achieving our diversity aspirations.
 We believe that our gender balance will evolve as we continue to embrace all aspects of inclusion and high performance within Cargill.